Mike Hall Jr.

-Mike Hall Jr. is an American football defensive tackle who currently plays for the Ohio State Buckeyes.
+Michael Hall Jr. (born June 13, 2003) is an American professional football defensive tackle for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early life and high school career
+Early life

-Hall grew up in Streetsboro, Ohio and attended Streetsboro High School.
+Hall grew up in Garfield Heights, Ohio & Streetsboro, Ohio and attended Benedictine High School & Streetsboro High School.
 As a junior, he made 72 tackles with 17 tackles for loss and five sacks.
-Hall was rated a four-star recruit and committed to play college football at Ohio State over offers from Cincinnati, Maryland, and Penn State.
+Hall was the nation’s No. 54 overall player and a 4-star rated defensive tackle as a high school senior in 2020.
+Hall committed to play college football at Ohio State over offers from Cincinnati, Maryland, and Penn State.

 College career

-Hall redshirted his true freshman season at Ohio State.
+In 2021, Hall redshirted his true freshman season at Ohio State after playing in four games.
 He entered his redshirt freshman season as a starter on the Buckeyes' defensive line.
 Hall had four total tackles with two tackles for loss and one sack in Ohio State's 2022 season-opening win against Notre Dame.
+Despite limited playing time due to injury, his 7.5 tackles-for-loss for 46 yards was the teams best.
+Hall enters his third season with the program in 2023 where he has played in 16 games.
+In his career with the Buckeyes, he has amassed 19 pressures, and 5 sacks.

+Professional career

+Hall Jr. was selected by the Cleveland Browns in the second round, 54th overall, of the 2024 NFL draft.
+He was placed on the commissioner's exempt list to start the 2024 season due to an August 2024 arrest on domestic violence charges.

+Personal life

+On August 13, 2024, Hall was arrested in Avon, Ohio following a domestic dispute that occurred the previous night.
+Hall subsequently pleaded "no contest" to a reduced charge of disorderly conduct during a September 19 hearing in Avon Lake Municipal Court.
+The presiding judge handed him a 30-day suspended jail sentence, a $250 fine and two years monitored time.
+During the court hearing, Hall said "I regret this whole situation.
+I'm getting counseling and trying to better myself."